jness/monotool/README.md

     listProjectVersion
                       Lists the projects Assembly Version.
-    listArtifacts     Lists all artifacts files found in the project. copyArtifacts     Copies all artifacts files found in the project to dest. deleteArtifacts   Deletes all artifacts from solution path. nugetRestore      Run nuget restore on a solution file xbuild            xbuild on a solution file
+    listArtifacts     Lists all artifacts files found in the project. listSpecs         Lists all nuget spec files found in the project. copyArtifacts     Copies all artifacts files found in the project to directory.
+    clean             Runs xbuild clean, this will delete all artifacts. nugetRestore      Run nuget restore on a solution file. xbuild            xbuild on a solution file
 ```